jennguyen1/nhuyhoa/_posts/2016-03-26-Factor-Analysis.md

 # Motivating Example
-Consider a data set of children test scores.
-There are $$n$$ children and test scores for $$6$$ subjects.
+Consider a data set of test scores.
+There are $$n$$ test takers and test scores for $$6$$ subjects.
 There is high correlation across the subjects.